lubar/lubar.github.io/_posts/2015-10-18-the-long-road-to-longs.md

 ---

 > <emph>"Any plans for the weekend?"</emph><br/>
->... was my innocent question as Nate, Dima and I carpooled to work earlier this week.
+>... was my innocent question as Nate, Dima and I carpooled earlier this week.
 ><emph>"I'm going to climb Longs Peak!"</emph><br/>
 >... was Dima's nonchalant response.